 It’s been a long time coming, but here comes the most comprehensive daily fantasy sports (DFS) glossary you’ve ever seen.
 From terms to teachings, the goal is to provide true knowledge (aka the mission of the DFS Army) rather than vocabulary flash cards from some boring high school English class.
-Follow along as we make additions and updates to both serious and fun terminology across the industry.
+Follow along as we make additions and updates to both serious and fun terminology across the industry with our DFS glossary terms.

 Glossary of Terms